Bold Colours: Your Lighting Guide

 Colour has always been one of the most immediate and powerful tools in interior design.
-A carefully chosen hue can shift the entire mood of a room - adding warmth, energy, playfulness, or depth in a way that form and material alone rarely achieve.
+A carefully chosen hue can shift the entire mood of a room - adding warmth, energy, playfulness, or depth.
 Yet for a long time, colour in lighting felt like an afterthought.
 A choice made to complement, rather than lead.

 There is a long tradition of colour in design that goes well beyond decoration.
-From the Pop Art movement of the 1960s - with its deliberate embrace of vivid, democratic materials - to the Memphis design group of the 1980s and its rejection of neutral restraint, colour has repeatedly served as a vehicle for expression, identity, and cultural provocation.
+From the Pop Art movement of the 1960s - with deliberate use of vivid, democratic materials - to the Memphis design group of the 1980s and its rejection of neutral restraint, colour has repeatedly served as a tool for expression, identity, and cultural provocation.

 In interiors today, the conversation around colour has matured.
-It is no longer about maximalism for its own sake.
-Instead, it is about intentionality - using a single bold piece to anchor a room, or layering tones to create something that feels rich and considered rather than simply loud.
+It is no longer about maximalism for the sake of it.
+Instead, colour is about being intentional; using a single bold piece to anchor a room, or layering different colours to create something that feels rich and considered rather than simply loud.

 Lighting sits at the centre of this conversation.
-A coloured fixture does not just add hue - it casts colour into the space around it, shifting the quality of light and the feeling of the room with it.
+A coloured fixture does not just add hue - it casts colour into the space. shifting the quality of light and the feeling of the room with it.

 What Defines Bold Colour Lighting

-At its core, colour-led lighting is about personality meeting precision.
+At its core, colour-led lighting is about personality.
+Our favourite ways to integrate colour is through:

-Form that holds its own - because colour applied to a weak silhouette rarely succeeds.
+Lighting fixtures that hold form: because colour applied to a weak silhouette rarely succeeds.
 The shapes in this collection are confident enough to carry the weight of the palette.

 Iconic Italian Design